BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: The protocol

 \subsection{Motivation}

-The \gossip protocol fulfils a crucial function to ensure safety and liveness of \sysname when the system is under attack.
+The \gossip protocol ensures safety and liveness of \sysname when the system is under attack.
+Clients can opt to utilize \gossip and exchange latency to gain in resilience in scenarios with higher decentralization.
 We argue via two constructive examples.

-\emph{Example 1: Liveness failure.} Assume that during the operation of \lmysticeti, the resilience assumption breaks, and an adversary \A takes control of $f+1$ validators.
+\emph{Example 1: Liveness failure.} Assume that during the operation of \lmysticeti, the resilience assumption breaks, and an adversary \A takes control of $f_c+1$ validators.
 In such a case, it is simple to see that our protocol loses liveness indefinitely, even via crash-faults only.
-The protocol requires $4f+1$ votes for each round's slots to be determined and for it to move forward on the next round.
-With fewer than $4f+1$ honest validators participating, the protocol could be skipping rounds or make no progress indefinitely.
+The protocol requires $4f_c+1$ votes for each round's slots to be determined and for it to move forward to the next round.
+With fewer than $4f_c+1$ honest validators participating, the protocol could be skipping rounds or make no progress indefinitely.

-\emph{Example 2: Safety failure.} Again, assume that during the operation of \lmysticeti, the resilience assumption breaks, and an adversary \A takes control of $3f$ core validators.
-The adversary is then able to present to some validators a directly committed leader block $B_L$ ($4f+1$ support), whereas for others it will be undecided ($f+1$ support).
+\emph{Example 2: Safety failure.} Again, assume that during the operation of \lmysticeti, the resilience assumption breaks, and an adversary \A takes control of $3f_c$ core validators.
+The adversary is then able to present to some validators a directly committed leader block $B_L$ ($4f_c+1$ support), whereas for others it will be undecided ($f_c+1$ support).
 The next leader will also be presented the latter case, so in its view $B_{L+1}$ will not have enough support to indirectly commit $B_L$.
-When $B_{L+1}$ is directly committed, the validators will diverge views (some will already have $B_L$ committed whereas other will skip it) and safety will break.
+When $B_{L+1}$ is directly committed, the validators will diverge views (some will already have $B_L$ committed whereas others will skip it) and safety will break for clients on the fast-path\footnote{Notice that checkpoint path is still safe and anyone finalizing there will be secure.}.

 Both examples showcase the importance of maintaining the resilience assumption for \lmysticeti to operate correctly.
 However, in practice, it is possible that an adversary could temporarily break the resilience assumption.
-In such a case, we would like to ensure that our protocol can recover both safety and liveness, which has not been the case so far.
-This is what we aim to achieve with \gossip.
+In such a case, we would like to ensure that our protocol can recover both safety and liveness, which is our main goal with \gossip. \gossip addresses both failure modes by providing \emph{accountable safety} and \emph{accountable liveness} (Definitions~\ref{def:accountable-safety}--\ref{def:accountable-liveness}): within bounded time after any violation, all honest guards agree on a provable blameset of $\ge f_c+1$ faulty validators, enabling the recovery procedure of \Cref{thm:recovery}.